buildingSMART/IFC4.3.x-development/code/README.md

  - **Images** - images referenced in documentation may be stored in `docs/figures/`

-No special skills are required to edit the **Written documentation**.
+No special skills are required to edit the **Documentation**.
 Just a simple text editor will do.
 However, any documentation that is not a minor formatting change must also follow the [IFC Change Process](https://github.com/buildingSMART/IFC4.3.x-development/wiki/IFC-4.3.x-Change-Process).